wp-plugins/akeebabackupcore/readme.txt

 == Upgrade Notice ==

+= 1.2.0.rc3 =
+There was a problem with some filenames being in lowercase in previous versios.
+This versions hopefulyl fixes this.
+Unfortunately the Subversion repository used by WordPress.org to provision the plugins doesn't let us test this before release.
+We apologise for the inconvenience.

 = 1.2.0.rc1 =
 This is a RELEASE CANDIDATE version.
 Even though it has been extensively tested there might be something amiss.
 Please let us know if you spot a problem.